 4. Conditions Such As Peripheral Artery Disease, Kidney Failure, Diabetes, High Cholesterol, Or High Blood Pressure

-Ulcers are an indication that a severe stage of a disease is present.
+Ulcers are an indication that a severe stage of a condition such as peripheral artery disease, kidney failure, diabetes, high cholesterol, or high blood pressure is present.
 This is because these conditions impair circulation and damage nerves, increasing the risk for developing ulcers.
 A primary care physician or PAD specialist can offer strategies on managing these conditions — medication, healthy diet, exercise, and proper weight management can often significantly decrease the risk for ulcers.vi

 5. Lifestyle Factors Such As Smoking Or Sedentary Lifestyle

 Smoking increases the risk for multiple diseases, including peripheral artery disease, due to its restrictive effects on the circulation.

 Ulcers occur when there is consistent pressure on one area for long periods of time.
 Prolonged periods of bed rest, or a sedentary lifestyle, can cause this type of pressure, and encourage the formation of ulcers.vii

 At any stage, an open wound can become infected and emit a bad odor and pus.
 When left untreated, ulcers can lead to severe complications such as gangrene and amputation.
 Frequent examination of your feet is recommended to help detect the presence of an ulcer in its earliest stages.